-Based on the Company's operating history, and its relationship with its stakeholders, Management expects that the Company will require additional equity to have sufficient capital to fund operations for the upcoming fiscal year.
-Further discussion of liquidity risk has been disclosed in Note 15.
-These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue operations as a going concern.
+Based on the Company's operating history and its relationship with its stakeholders and Management, the Company may require additional equity to have sufficient capital to fund operations for the next twelve months.
+Further discussion of liquidity risk has been disclosed in Note 14.
+These unaudited consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue operations as a going concern.